|

 John Wilkes Booth assassinated President Abraham Lincoln as he watched a

 play in Ford's Theatre.
-The theatre has been restored as it was in 1865,
+The theatre is as it was in 1865,

 and kids will be impressed by the flag-draped presidential box where it